Contact Us Archivaria

 • First ACA Membership Directory is distributed

 • ACA hires its first Office Manager, Gina Meacoe.
-It marked a significant milestone inthe maturing of the association (and profession), and could no longer afford to have Board members' energies spent processing memberships on their kitchen tables after the dishes were done.
+It marked a significant milestone in the maturing of the association (and profession), and could no longer afford to have Board members' energies spent processing memberships on their kitchen tables after the dishes were done.

-• Annual conference held in Edmonton
+• Annual Conference held in Edmonton, AB

 1986